brettadin/SpecWebApp/docs/changes/2025-12-16_cap-07_reference-import.md

   - Server fetches a CSV/tab payload by URL and parses numeric rows into a simple line list (x positions + strength).
   - Persists CAP-07 reference metadata under `reference` with `data_type=LineList`.

+- Added `reference` summary fields to `GET /datasets` and `GET /datasets/{id}` responses (in addition to `/datasets/{id}/data`) so the UI can show citation/license status without extra calls.

 ### Web

 - Added a minimal "Add reference data (CAP-07)" section in the Library page to import a JCAMP-DX URL with required citation text.
 - Extended the Library page CAP-07 section with a minimal line list (CSV URL) import form.
+- Library dataset list now shows a compact reference/citation indicator when present.

 ### Plot